-Seville to Granada Day Trip (One Day Itinerary and Guide)
+Seville to Granada Day Trip (Guide + One Day Itinerary)

 Situated at the foothills of the Sierra Nevada, Granada has quite a history.
 It used to be the capital of Al-Andalus and was the last place the Christian Monarchs took back in 1492.
 You can still see this history all around, especially in iconic spots like the Alhambra, one of the most impressive Arab monument of the Middle Ages.

-When you’re in Granada, you’ve got plenty of options.
-You can wander through charming neighborhoods like the Albaicín, check out old churches, pamper yourself with a massage at a hammam, attend a flamenco show, watch the sunset from one of its viewpoints, or just hop around the city trying different tapas.
+In Granada, you’ll hardly run out of things to do.
+You can wander through charming Albaicín neighborhood, check out old churches, pamper yourself with a massage at a hammam, attend a flamenco show, watch the sunset from one of its viewpoints, or just hop around the city trying different tapas.

 key takeaways